Updated 5 October 2018.

 Tailwind was the first of the Pinterest scheduling tools I trialled.
 They offer a free trail for your first 100 pins.
 The most impressive feature of Tailwind are the Pinterest analytics that are built in.
 While a Pinterest business account gives you access to analytics, Tailwind adds a few interesting extras that Pinterest analytics alone do not offer.

 Cost – Tailwind Plus will set you back $119 a year giving you 4 free months access & an unlimited pin schedule.
 Alternatively, monthly is $15 and you are limited to 400 scheduled pins per month, which is a pretty impressive number of pins.
 They also have a referral program that means you could end up getting free credit onto your account if someone signs up with your referral link.
 In fact, if you use this link to sign up, you get $15 credit too.

 Pros – You can create a schedule based on the best times of day to pin, with as many or as few pins per day as you like.
 There is a Safari browser extension that allows you to pin from any website, including Pinterest, so no need to create pins from scratch with images, links and descriptions.
-You can schedule pins from Instagram.
-You can integrate with Google Analytics.
+You can schedule pins from Instagram and integrate with Google Analytics.
 Plus you can also use some of the functions for free, with manual pinning if you don’t want to pay for a subscription.

 Cons – There aren’t a lot of cons with Tailwind.
-It takes a little getting used to, but overall more user friendly than the other tools.
 The affiliate program is only available if you are already a paying member, so no savings before you subscribe.

 ViralTag offers a free one month trial and is relatively simple to figure out and use.
 It also offers scheduling to other social media services, similar to Tailwind and CoSchedule, including twitter, tumblr, facebook, linkedin and of course Pinterest, if you are looking for a more all in one system.